isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Flag all `X&&` parameters (where `X` is not a template type parameter name) where the function body uses them without `std::move`.
 * Flag access to moved-from objects.
-* Don't conditionally move from objects
+* Don’t conditionally move from objects

-### <a name="Rf-forward"></a>F.19: For "forward" parameters, pass by `TP&&` and only `std::forward` the parameter
+### <a name="Rf-forward"></a>F.19: For “forward” parameters, pass by `TP&&` and only `std::forward` the parameter

 ##### Reason

 If the object is to be passed onward to other code and not directly used by this function, we want to make this function agnostic to the argument `const`-ness and rvalue-ness.

-In that case, and only that case, make the parameter `TP&&` where `TP` is a template type parameter -- it both *ignores* and *preserves* `const`-ness and rvalue-ness.
-Therefore any code that uses a `TP&&` is implicitly declaring that it itself doesn't care about the variable's `const`-ness and rvalue-ness (because it is ignored), but that intends to pass the value onward to other code that does care about `const`-ness and rvalue-ness (because it is preserved).
+In that case, and only that case, make the parameter `TP&&` where `TP` is a template type parameter — it both *ignores* and *preserves* `const`-ness and rvalue-ness.
+Therefore any code that uses a `TP&&` is implicitly declaring that it itself doesn’t care about the variable’s `const`-ness and rvalue-ness (because it is ignored), but that intends to pass the value onward to other code that does care about `const`-ness and rvalue-ness (because it is preserved).
 When used as a parameter `TP&&` is safe because any temporary objects passed from the caller will live for the duration of the function call.
 A parameter of type `TP&&` should essentially always be passed onward via `std::forward` in the body of the function.

 ##### Example